mongodb/leafygreen-ui/packages/internal/src/Polymorphic/README.md

 );
 ```

-While it is possible to use the `Polymorphic` component to extend polymorphic behavior, it can be more verbose than using the factory function.
+While it is possible to use the `Polymorphic` component to extend polymorphic behavior, it can be much more verbose than using the factory function.

 ```tsx
 type MyProps<T extends React.ElementType> = PolymorphicPropsWithRef<